PZagorcheff/TicTacToe_Game/JS_Function_Description.md

 - function checkWinConditions() 				# Checks if there is a tie and win

+- function disableClick() 						# This function makes our body element temporary unclickable

+- function audio()								# Audio path

 - function drawWinLine() 						# Draws win line
+-- function animateLineDrawing() 				# Animates win line on the canvas -- function clear() 							# Clears our canvas after our win line is drawn

 - function resetGame() 							# Resets the game in a tie or a win